-What can I do to reduce the cash-in fee?
+What can I do to reduce the early payment fee?

-As we get to know you and your customers better, your cash-in fees will generally get lower over time.
+As we get to know you and your customers better, your early payment fees will generally get lower over time.
 Additionally you can take actions to reduce fees, such as updating your customer's contact information and reminding your customers to pay overdue invoices.

 The more invoices you create with Marmalade payment details on them and the more regular payments we see from your customers, the better it is for you.

 The best way to find out how much will be available to you when you first sign up is to immediately connect your Xero account during registration.
-Your Marmalade Account Manager will then be able to provide you with your initial cash-in limit.
+Your Marmalade Account Manager will then be able to provide you with your initial early payment availability.

 Yes.
-Cash-in limit increases can be requested via your Account Manager at [email protected] Although we can't guarantee limit increase requests will be approved, we will do our best to support you if your cash-in needs are higher than your current limit and we determine it is possible to increase that limit.
+Early payment limit increases can be requested via your Account Manager at [email protected].
+Although we can't guarantee limit increase requests will be approved, we will do our best to support you if your early payment needs are higher than your current limit and we determine it is possible to increase that limit.
 Our team will assess your history with Marmalade, your customer payment behaviour and your business structure and needs in determining any limit increases.

-When you issue a new invoice in Xero, Marmalade will immediately assess that invoice and determine if it’s eligible for cash-in.
+When you issue a new invoice in Xero, Marmalade will immediately assess that invoice and determine if it’s eligible for early payment.
 This usually happens within a few minutes of the invoice being sent to your customer.
-If the invoice is available for cash-in you’ll see it listed in the Cash-in page of your Marmalade account almost immediately.
+If the invoice is available for early payment you’ll see it listed in the early payment page of your Marmalade account almost immediately.

 How does invoice eligibility work?

-When you first start using Marmalade not all of your invoices will be eligible for cash-in.
-Often, only some of your invoices will initially be eligible for cash-in.
-The more consistently you use Marmalade across your customers and follow our guidelines below, the more invoices will become eligible for cash-in over time.
+When you first start using Marmalade not all of your invoices will be eligible for early payment.
+Often, only some of your invoices will initially be eligible for early payment.
+The more consistently you use Marmalade across your customers and follow our guidelines below, the more invoices will become eligible for early payment over time.